 Retrieve or create your HubSpot API key in your HubSpot environment by clicking the settings icon in the right upper corner and choosing Integrations > API key.

 Data exchange: Once the connection has run, this shows the total number of unique profiles that have been imported and exported via the connection.
-Note that these are unique profiles.
-E.g. if the same profile is exported multiple times, it is counted as 1.
+Note: These counts show unique profiles, so if the same profile is exported multiple times, it is counted as 1.

 To make the connection work, you have to add at least one import or export goal, save your settings, and switch the connection on.
 In the goal section, you specify how data from BlueConic should be linked and mapped to HubSpot.